blacksails/mailspree-ui/README.md

 mailspree.io domain.
 Not doing this can result in deliverability issues due to SPF and DKIM.
 Read more about that in the readme of the [mailspree](https://github.com/blacksails/mailspree) service.

+## Acknowledgements
+I have only written javascript since 2015.
+So some of my code might not be that idiomatic, if that is even a thing in javascript.

+I am new to the react eco system.
+I started looking into react in the spring of 2016, this is my first real project.
+It is also the first project where i have included the redux state library.

 ## Credits